ekowabaka/clearice/docs/Interactive-IO.md

 through the `ClearIce::error()` method.
 This method behaves exactly as the output method except that it writes to an error stream (standard error by default).

+### Using the output level stack
+ClearIce ships with an output level stack which allows you to manage output levels more effectively.
+The stack could be accessed through the `ClearIce::pushOutputLevel` and `ClearIce::popOutputLevel` methods.
+Anytime the `ClearIce::pushOutputLevel` method is called, the current output level is set to the value that was pushed unto the stack.
+When the outputLevel is popped, the output level reverts to the output level that existed before the last push occurred.
+This way the developer does not have to keep track of the existing output level if the need exists to temporarily switch output levels.

+It is also perfectly safe to mix the stack methods with the already existing `ClearIce::setOutputLevel` method.
+Anytime the stack is built, the current value set through the setOutputLevel is considered.

 Consuming Input
 ---------------
 ClearIce also provides a `ClearIce::input()` method which reads a line of text